-CONTENTS: In this article you will learn how to keep your skin hydrated, which is especially important when you travel to beautiful but dry destinations.
-This hydrating regimen to care for your skin includes:
+CONTENTS: In this article, you will learn how to keep your skin hydrated.
+This is especially important when you travel to beautiful but dry destinations!
+So, use a hydrating regimen to care for your skin that includes:

 - Tips to Keep Your Skin Hydrated While Traveling